Planes Mistaken for Stars: Intermediate years (1999–2006)

 In 1999, Planes Mistaken for Stars moved to Denver, Colorado.
 After the move, the band recorded their second release for Deep Elm, Knife In The Marathon.
 In 2001, the band signed to Gainesville, Florida's No Idea Records to release Fuck with Fire.
 The next year they released an EP titled Spearheading the Sin Movement and also made an appearance on Black on Black: A Tribute to Black Flag, a tribute to the hardcore punk band Black Flag.

 In 2003, Planes saw its second line up change.
 Jamie Drier left the band and was replaced by Chuck French, formerly of the band Peralta.
 Chuck played his first show with Planes on November 2, 2003.

 Later that year, Planes recorded Up in Them Guts with A. J. Mogis, whose most notable work is with Saddle Creek artists Bright Eyes and The Faint.
 Up in Them Guts was released in 2004 on No Idea.
 To promote the record, the band took on one of the lengthiest tour schedules of their career, covering the United States and Europe with bands such as The Ataris, Cursive, Against Me!, Dillinger Escape Plan, Hot Water Music and High on Fire on six separate tours.
 They also made festival appearances at Skate and Surf Fest, Strhess Fest, and Hellfest.
 In 2005, Planes completed three additional headlining tours; one in the United Kingdom, and two in the United States.

 In early 2006, Planes' original guitarist Matt Bellinger parted ways with the band to pursue other musical endeavors starting with Ghost Buffalo and Il Cattivo.
-Despite rumors of the band signing with metal label Relapse Records, they announced a deal with Abacus Recordings/Century Media Records in late-2005 and planned to release a new record mid-2006.
+Despite rumors of the band signing with metal label Relapse Records, they announced a deal with Abacus Recordings in late-2005 and planned to release a new record mid-2006.
 Originally scheduled for a June 6, 2006 (6/6/6) release, the record had been pushed back in order to accommodate the schedule of the producer they chose to work with, Matt Bayles, who has worked with bands such as Mastodon and Isis.
-What would be their final record, Mercy, was released on October 3, 2006.
+The album Mercy was released on October 3, 2006.

 Dissolution (2007–2008)

-In July 2007, Planes Mistaken for Stars announced that they had broken up.
-They performed their final concert on February 16, 2008, at the Marquis Theater in Denver.
-Chuck French and Neil Keener are together in a group called Git Some.
-Keener is also in a drone band called Bull of Heaven with songwriter Clayton Counts.
-French is in a band called Wovenhand with former 16 Horsepower singer David Eugene Edwards.
-Gared O'Donnell was in a project titled Hawks and Doves.
-Matt Bellinger was in a project called Ghost Buffalo who had two records out on Denver's Suburban Home Records, and was later in a rock band called Il Cattivo.
-Mike Ricketts and Jamie Drier are playing together in a group called onYou in Chicago.
+A week after the release of Mercy, Abacus Recordings folded.
+Abacus' parent company Century Media Records offered them a new record deal which, according to O'Donnell, was for "tens of thousands of dollars less" than their previous deal, leaving the band "disheartened."
+In July 2007, Planes Mistaken for Stars announced that they had broken up, completing their touring schedule with a concert on February 16, 2008, at the Marquis Theater in Denver.